Understanding and Improving Robustness of Vision Transformers through Patch-based Negative Augmentation: Experiments

 When we combine ``negative'' and ``positive'' augmentation, the cross-entropy loss $\mathcal{L}_{ce}({\sB^+};\boldsymbol{\theta})$ in Eqn.~\ref{eqn::allloss} is computed over ``positive'' examples $\sB^+ = \{\vx_1^+, \cdots, \vx_N^+\}$ using either Rand-Augment or AugMix.
 Meanwhile, the loss regularization on negative views in Eqn.~\ref{eqn::allloss} is computed over negatively transformed version of $\vx^+$.
 That is: for $\forall \vx^+ \in \sB^+$, we apply our patch-based negative transformation to obtain its negative version and then use the negative example to compute the loss regularization $\mathcal{L}_{neg}$.
 The positive data augmentation is only used in pre-training stage as we observe it is slightly better than using them for both stages (Please see more detailed discussion in Appendix~\ref{sec:positive}) and \citet{augreg} have the similar observation.
-Instead, we apply our negative augmentation in both stages, as it is the best design choice as discussed in Section~\ref{sec:fine-pretrain}.
+Instead, we apply our negative augmentation in both stages, as it is the best design choice as discussed in Appendix~\ref{sec:fine-pretrain}.

-As shown in Table~\ref{tab:1k-aug}, we see that when our patch-based negative augmentations are applied to either Rand-Augment or AugMix, we can consistently improve the robustness of vision transformers across all three robustness benchmarks (please refer to Table~\ref{tab:1k-aug-full} in Appendix for a full table with three losses for each patch-based transformation).
+As shown in Table~\ref{tab:1k-aug}, we see that when our patch-based negative augmentations are applied to either Rand-Augment or AugMix, we can consistently improve the robustness of vision transformers across all three robustness benchmarks.
 This is particularly noteworthy as both Rand-Agument and AugMix are already designed to significantly improve the robustness of vision models.
 Yet, we see that patch-based negative augmentation provides \emph{further} robustness benefits.
 This suggests that robustness of vision models was not adequately addressed by ``positive'' data augmentation and that patch-based negative augmentation is complementary to these traditional approaches.

+To have a clear picture how negative augmentation improves robustness on data with different degrees of corruptions, we also display the top-1 accuracy on ImageNet-C with five different levels of corruption severity in Table~\ref{tab:1k-aug-full}.
+The general trend emerges: as the corruption level goes higher, the benefit of negative examples becomes larger.
+This suggests our proposed negative examples are especially useful when data is highly corrupted.